NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:a11fe162ef
 ## The Caret Package

 R packages can be very useful because they contain functions that aren't including in the base R code.
 Importing packages into your R session will allow you to access the functions in those packages.
 We are going to import a package for machine learning called "caret".

-To learn more about caret, type `?caret` in the console.
+To learn more about a package, type `?caret` in the console and hit enter.

+Then click the Submit Answer button.

 *** =instructions